gexec/gexec/README.md

 > This project is in active development and does not provide any stable release
 > yet, you can expect breaking changes until our first real release!

-With Gexec we are building a generic execution platform for Ansible, OpenTodu and Terraform.
+With Gexec we are building a generic execution platform for Ansible, OpenTofu and Terraform.
 Besides that it should be possible to execute any kind of script which is supported by [Asdf][asdf] plugins.
 Some plugins are installed as part of the containers, if you are installing this project differently it is up to